orizens/orizens.com/src/pages/blog/2016-11-25-simple-action-creators-for-ngrxstore-in-angular-2.md

 ```

-The create function returns a function expression which uses ngrx/store &#8220;**Action**" interface.
+The create function returns a function expression which uses ngrx/store "**Action**" interface.

 I'm using two useful Typescript features:

-First, I'm using the &#8220;**public**" declaration in the ActionCreator class to attach both arguments to the instance.
-A new instance of ActionCreator is a javascript object and this aligns with the contract of the &#8220;**Action**" interface.
+First, I'm using the "**public**" declaration in the ActionCreator class to attach both arguments to the instance.
+A new instance of ActionCreator is a javascript object and this aligns with the contract of the "**Action**" interface.

-Second, i'm using the &#8220;**<T>**" [generic](https://www.typescriptlang.org/docs/handbook/generics.html) annotation, which allows to define a specific Type for the payload when &#8220;create" is used.
+Second, i'm using the "**<T>**" [generic](https://www.typescriptlang.org/docs/handbook/generics.html) annotation, which allows to define a specific Type for the payload when "create" is used.

 ```typescript
 import { Action } from '@ngrx/store';